Robert Livermore: Death and legacy

 When Livermore died in 1858, he left behind Maria Josefa and eight children.
 He was buried at Mission San José, but his grave was "lost" for over 100 years.
 The 1868 Hayward earthquake destroyed the church and it was replaced by a wooden structure.
 When that was torn down in 1981, workers discovered his original grave marker.

-Robert Livermore never lived in the city that bears his name.
-William Mendenhall had met Livermore as part of Frémont's expedition, and when he founded the town in 1869, he named it after Livermore.
-Livermore's name has held up through time with the naming of the Lawrence Livermore National Laboratory, and the subsequent naming of the 116th element of the periodic table, livermorium, though the naming was not direct.
+The city of Livermore, California is named after Livermore.
+Robert Livermore never lived there, but William Mendenhall had met Livermore as part of Frémont's expedition, and he named it after him when Mendenhall founded the town in 1869.
+The city is the site of the Lawrence Livermore National Laboratory, for which the 116th element of the periodic table, livermorium, was named.
 A cultivar of walnut is also named 'Robert Livermore'.

 The Livermore Memorial Monument, located in Portola Park in Livermore, serves as a memorial.
 It is listed as a California Historical Landmark.